Pre-Med, Pre-Vet, Pre-Dental Programs

 Our rigorous science curriculum provides the solid foundation you will need for admission to medical, osteopathic, dental and veterinary school or to other related graduate programs.
 You may also take advantage of Merrimack’s liberal arts offerings to round out your education.

 Advanced study in the health professions requires planning, preparation and a high level of academic performance.
-If you are contemplating pursuing the M.D., D.O., D.M.D. or D.V.M. degree, you should meet with the health professions adviser, Charlotte Berkes, early in your academic career.
-Berkes will help you plan a successful undergraduate experience and, when it’s time to apply to graduate school, she will assist you in that process.
+You should meet with our Health Professions Adviser, Charlotte Berkes, early in your academic career.
+She will help you plan a successful undergraduate experience and assist you in the graduate school application process.

 - American Dental Education Association

 Our students have successfully entered a number of medical, dental and veterinary schools and medical programs, including:

 - Boston University Dental School